albertllousas/simple-cqrs-with-es/readme.md

  it is also an extension from an older concept, [CQS](https://en.wikipedia.org/wiki/Command%E2%80%93query_separation) introduce by by Bertrand Meyer.

-Conceptually, CQRS is very simple, the basic idea is to separate the querying of data (read-side/query) from the updating of data (write-side/commands) models.
+Conceptually, CQRS is very simple, the basic idea is to separate the querying of data (read-side/query) from the updating of data models (write-side/commands).

 But, let's see a more elaborate but brief explanation in the next sections ...